zone-eu/zone-mta/README.md

 ### Large message support

 All data is processed in chunks without reading the entire message into memory, so it does not matter if the message is 1kB or 1GB in size.

-### LevelDB backend

-Using LeveldDB means that you do not run out of inodes when you have a large queue, you can pile up even millions of messages (assuming you do not run out of disk space first).
-Read about storing queued messages to LeveldDB in the [Wiki](https://github.com/zone-eu/zone-mta/wiki/Queue-handling-in-ZoneMTA).
-For better performance you can also use alternatives like the Basho fork of LevelDB (see [here](#3-replace-leveldb-with-rocksdb)).

 ### DKIM signing